AndreaAI/Deep-Learning-Models-for-text-comprehension/README.tex.md

 \end{itemize}

-So, considering this notation, the recurrent neural network can be defined by the following expresion:
+So, considering this notation, the recurrent neural network can be defined by the following expression:

 $$ h_{t}=f(W^{1}x_{t} + W^{2}h_{t-1} + \theta^{1}),\hskip0.5cm y_{t} = g (W^{3}h_{t} + \theta^{2}).$$

 If several hidden layers exist, a layer will receive as input the initial inputs, in addition to the outputs from the previous layer, and the final output layer will receive as inputs the outputs from all hidden layers.
-This makes the training of deep networks easier due to the number of processing steps from the bottom to the top of the network, and also it allows to soft the gradient vanishing poblem.
+This makes the training of deep networks easier due to the number of processing steps from the bottom to the top of the network, and also it allows to soften the gradient vanishing problem.
 A representation of a network with several hidden layers can be seen in the next picture: